tailorvj/resize-image-folder/README.md

 ## Use it

 - Open in Github CodeSpaces or git clone locally and open in VS Code - It is dockerized for your safety and convenience.
+- Note: If you are using Github CodeSpaces, don't forget to stop them once you are done at https://github.com/codespaces
 - Place your images (formats allows: jpg, jpeg and png) in the input folder
 - node index.js input output 500
 - You resized files should be in the output folder